Etymologie, Etimología, Étymologie, Etimologia, Etymology

 Der "Optimismus" soll von Leibnitz 1710 in seinem Werk "Théodicée" (Theodicy: Essays on the Goodness of God, the Freedom of Man, and the Origin of Evil), in den Jargon der Philosophen eingeführt worden sein.
 Durch Voltaire's Satire "Candide" soll es dann den Weg in die Öffentlichkeit gefunden haben und 1782 nach England gelangt sein.

-Der postulierte Stamm ide. "op-" = "arbeiten", "(reichlich) produzieren" steckt neben "optimism" auch in
+Der postulierte Stamm ide. "op-" = "arbeiten", "(reichlich) produzieren" steckt neben "optimism" auch in:

 engl. "cooperate" | lat. "copia" = "Überfluss", "Fülle", abgeleitet von "*co-op-" | engl. "copious" | engl. "copy" | engl. "cornucopia" | engl. "inure" | engl. "maneuver" | engl. "manure" | engl. "officinal" | lat. "omnis" | engl. "opera" | engl. "operate" | engl. "operose" | ide. "*op-ni-": "omni-", "omnibus", "omnium-gatherum" | engl. "optimum" | engl. "opulent" | lat. "opus" | engl. "stover"

-(E1)(L1) http://www.bartleby.com/81/12467.html
+(E1)(L1) https://www.bartleby.com/81/12467.html

-(E?)(L?) http://www.bartleby.com/225/index.html
+(E?)(L?) https://www.bartleby.com/225/index.html

-(E?)(L?) http://www.bartleby.com/225/1807.html
+(E?)(L?) https://www.bartleby.com/225/1807.html

 Emerson’s Optimism